operator-framework/rukpak/internal/provisioner/plain/README.md

 ### Install and apply a specific version of a bundle

-The `plain-v0` provisioner can install and make available a specific `plain+v0` bundle in the cluster.
+The `plain` provisioner can install and make available a specific `plain+v0` bundle in the cluster.

 Simply create a `Bundle` resource pointing to a specific version of your bundle, and a `BundleInstance` which references that bundle.
-The `plain-v0` provisioner will unpack the provided Bundle onto the cluster, and eventually make the content available on the cluster.
+The `plain` provisioner will unpack the provided Bundle onto the cluster, and eventually make the content available on the cluster.

 ```yaml